pypm/home/docs/studies/usa20210613/index.md

 Unlike in other countries, SGTF cases did not continue to gain an increasing fraction, but stabalized at a fixed fraction.
 This is due to other variants of concern with a similar growth advantage but which are not tagged by SGTF.
+Once delta approaches dominance, the SGTF fraction is expected to drop as the fraction of alpha (and other variants) will decrease in favor of delta.

 Below is a figure showing fits to the ratio of the SGTF cases to non-SGTF cases which is used used to estimate the selection coefficient (s), the ratio of other VoC to the B.1.1.7 (rpb),